TeamREPENTOGON/REPENTOGON/docs/docs/EntityPlayer.md

 ### SetImmaculateConceptionState () {: aria-label='Functions' }
 #### void SetImmaculateConceptionState ( int State ) {: .copyable aria-label='Functions' }
 Sets how many hearts have been collected for the Immaculate Conception item.

+Note that the game checks to spawn a familiar only when the player picks up a heart, so you cannot trigger that directly with this function.

+???+ bug "Bug (1.0.10b)"
+	Setting this to a value the game doesn't expect (<0 or >14) can crash the game.

 ___
 ### SetItemState () {: aria-label='Functions' }